Dhaulagiri/ember-cli-twitter-typeahead/README.md

 [![Ember Observer Score](http://emberobserver.com/badges/ember-cli-twitter-typeahead.svg)](http://emberobserver.com/addons/ember-cli-twitter-typeahead)

 This is an ember wrapper for Twitter's JQuery Typeahead.
 It's packaged as a simple ember cli add on.
-All you have to do is use `npm install --save ember-cli-twitter-typeahead` and you'll be able to use the typeahead helper in your ember-cli app.
+All you have to do is use `ember install ember-cli-twitter-typeahead` and you'll be able to use the typeahead helper in your ember-cli app.

 ## Prerequisites